Chardon, Ohio: History

 Chardon is named after Peter Chardon Brooks, who donated land to build Chardon Square.
-Chardon Township celebrates its incorporation in 1812, and thus the City of Chardon does the same.
+Chardon Township celebrates its establishment in 1812, and thus the city of Chardon does the same.
+The city was incorporated as a village in 1851 and became a city in 2001 after its population passed 5,000 people in the 2000 United States census.

 On July 24–25, 1868, a large fire destroyed the center of uptown, the area now known as Chardon Square.
 The fire originated in the Parlin Parkin's grocery store, and spread rapidly.
 By the time the fire was contained, the courthouse, post office, and many stores on the square were destroyed.
 Damage was estimated at around $120,000.
 Chardon Square was quickly rebuilt following the fire.
 A new county courthouse, which still stands today, was completed in 1869.
 Many other buildings that were constructed after the fire also survive and are used today.

 School shooting

-On February 27, 2012, a student from Lake Academy in Willoughby, Ohio opened fire at the Chardon High School cafeteria, killing three and injuring two students.
+On February 27, 2012, a student from Lake Academy in Willoughby, Ohio, opened fire at the Chardon High School cafeteria, killing three and injuring two students.
 Daniel Parmertor, 16 years old, was killed at the time of the shooting.
 Two other victims, Demetrius Hewlin and Russell King, Jr., were pronounced dead on February 28.
 The shooter was taken into custody by police and was charged with three counts of aggravated murder.
 He was sentenced to three consecutive life terms in prison without parole.